 - Suppression and Restoration, Paul Shore

 - Women and Gender

-Robert Aleksander Maryks, PhD (2006) in history, Fordham University, is associate professor of history, associate director of the Institute for Advanced Jesuit Studies, and editor of Jesuit Sources at Boston College.
-He has published on various aspects of the history of the Jesuits, including Saint Cicero and the Jesuits (Ashgate, 2008), The Jesuit Order as a Synagogue of Jews (Brill, 2009), Pouring Jewish Water into Fascist Wine (Brill, 2011), and A Companion to Ignatius of Loyola (Brill, 2014).
-He is editor-in-chief of the Journal of Jesuit Studies, the Jesuit Studies book series, and Boston College Jesuit Bibliography: The New Sommervogel Online.
+Robert Aleksander Maryks, Ph.D.
+(2006) in History, Fordham University, has published on various aspects of the history of the Jesuits, including Saint Cicero and the Jesuits (Ashgate, 2008), The Jesuit Order as a Synagogue of Jews (Brill, 2009), Pouring Jewish Water into Fascist Wine (Brill, 2011), and A Companion to Ignatius of Loyola (Brill, 2014).
+He is Editor-in-Chief of the Journal of Jesuit Studies and the book series Jesuit Studies.

 Savio Abreu is director of Xavier Centre of Historical Research (XCHR), Goa.
 His PhD from Indian Institute of Technology, Mumbai was a sociological study on New Christian movements in contemporary Goa.
 He has published articles in various journals such as Indian Church History Review, Seminar, Social Action, and Jnanadeepa.
 He has jointly edited a book, Goa 2011: Reviewing and Recovering Fifty Years (Concept, 2014).
 He has presented papers at several local, national, and international seminars and has published papers in several edited volumes in the fields of sociology of religion, cultural studies, and social movements.
 He is visiting faculty for Master’s in spirituality and Master’s in pastoral management at Jnana-Deepa Vidyapeeth (JDV), the Pontifical Athenaeum in Pune, since 2012.
 As director of XCHR he has organized several regional and national seminars.